 If you would like to be added to the mailing list for future Summits, please email email@example.com.

 The 2021 Summit will be held in Manchester, New Hampshire, on April 25-28.

 To learn more about past Summits, please see the information below highlighting the 2018 and 2019 events.

 While Covid-19 has limited the ability of rural educators to connect in traditional ways, Partners for Education has committed to creating opportunities to continue sharing ideas, experience, and practical advice for improving educational opportunities in rural communities.
 Each month we will host a webinar featuring a conversation with people committed to serving the needs of rural students.

 Click here to register for upcoming events.

-Click images below to view previous webinars or you can listen to our podcast version on Spotify or by downloading here.
+Click images below to view previous webinars or you can listen to our podcast version on iTunes, Spotify or by downloading here.

 June 2020: A conversation about how Covid-19 will impact the enrollment and retention of rural students at postsecondary institutions.
 Host Dreama Gentry, executive director of Partners for Education was joined by Dr. Andrew Moe and Luke Hodson.